TheArctesian/Flye/docs/USAGE.md

 ### Oxford Nanopore

-* The default mode for regular ONT data is `--nano-raw`.
-It works well for a good range of datasets, from old R7 pores to the most recent R9.x and R10.x.
-The expected error rate is 10-15%.
+* For R10 data, use `--nano-hq`.
+Expected error rate is <3%.

-* For the most recent ONT data basecalled with Guppy5+ SUP use the new `--nano-hq` mode.
+* For the R9 data basecalled with Guppy5+ use the new `--nano-hq --read-error 0.05`.
-Expected error rate is <5%.
+The expected error rate is <5%.

-* For Q20 data, use a combination of `--nano-hq` and `--read-error 0.03`.
+* For older ONT data (e.g. R7-older R9 chemistry) use  `--nano-raw`.
+The
+expected error rate is 10-15%.

 * If you have error-corrected ONT reads (with methods such as Canu), use `--nano-corr`.